Blogs

 Take Accountability for Third-Party Vendors—the Risk is Yours

 Third-party vendor management compliance practices simply cannot fall short of CFPB expectations.
-Third-party vendors used to be satisfactory if they met performance and budget targets.
-This changed years ago with regulatory guidance that mandated that lenders should manage third-party vendors as internal operations.
+Vendors used to be satisfactory if they met performance and budget targets.
+This changed years ago with regulatory guidance that mandated that lenders should manage vendors as internal operations.
 This includes regulatory oversight as well as performance.

 As lenders, you are on the hook for any errors or harm to consumers created by your vendors.
 The only way to reduce this risk is to have an active and operating vendor management program.